-This post is sponsored by Harmony Books.
+This post is sponsored by Harmony Books, publishers of The Prime.

-When it comes to weight-loss motivators, the start of a new year is up there with weddings and bikini season.
-The new year rolls around, and we make plans to eat better and exercise more, trusting that sheer willpower will melt away the pounds in time for whatever deadline we've set on January 1.
+When it comes to weight-loss motivators, the start of a new year is up there with wedding and bikini season.
+The new year rolls around, and we make plans to eat better and exercise more, trusting that sheer willpower will melt away the pounds in time for whatever deadline we’ve set on January 1.

 Yet, as we all know, it rarely works out that way.
 But it isn’t because we’re “bad” or unable to lose weight; it’s because our bodies aren’t neurologically adapted to accept these new changes we’re imposing through our resolutions.
 We’re actually “doing it backwards,” says integrative neurologist Dr. Kulreet Chaudhary, the author of The Prime: Prepare and Repair Your Body for Spontaneous Weight Loss.